Flash Photography Techniques

 Below this tutorial on how to use video light, you will see a few links to other articles on how to use video light for photography.

-- wedding photography – using video light for macro detail photos
+- Using video light for macro detail photos at weddings

-- combining video light and daylight (model: Anelisa)
+- Photography with video light and daylight (model: Anelisa)

 Check out the blog category for video lighting for stills photography for other related articles.

-The other video light I use is a system based around the Lowel ID-Light.
+The other video light I use is a system based around the Lowel ID-Light (B&H / Amazon).
 I use the Lowel ID-light with the XLR power connector.
 Other options are available.
 The Lowel ID-light is fairly powerful as these lights tend to go.
 The system includes barndoors and diffusers to manipulate the light.

 - Lowel ID-Light 100 Watt Focus Flood

 - Bescor MM-9 XLRNC battery – of course you would need a battery to power the light.